John Mason Neale

 More than anyone else, he made English-speaking congregations aware of the centuries-old tradition of Latin, Greek, Russian, and Syrian hymns.
 In the monumental Carols Old and Carols New by Rev. Charles L. Hutchins (1916), Neale was represented with more settings (48) than any other author.
 The next closest, by the way, was William Chatterton Dix, with 17 settings.

-As a poet, Neale eleven times gained the Seatonian prize.
+As a poet, Neale eleven times won the Seatonian prize.
 An edition of his Seatonian Poems (Cambridge, 1864) was dedicated, by permission, to the Bishop of Chichester, the year following their reconciliation.
 His Songs and Ballads for the People (London, 1843) and Songs and Ballads for Manufacturers (1850) are secular only in name.

 Sisterhood of St. Margaret